trulia/hologram/README.md

   (header/footer, etc), styleguide specific CSS, javascript and any images.
 Hologram specifically looks for two files: `_header.html` and `_footer.html`, these are used to start and end every html page hologram generates.

   Hologram treats `_header.html` and `_footer.html`
-  as ERB files for each page that is generated you can access the `title`, `file_name`, and `blocks`.  `blocks` is a list of each documenation block on the page.
+  as ERB files for each page that is generated.
+You can access the `title`, `file_name`, `blocks`, and `categories`.  `blocks` is a list of each documenation block on the page.
 Each item in the list has a `title`, `name`, `category`, and optionally a `parent`.
-This is useful for, say, building a menu that lists each component.
-  **Nota Bene:** Filenames that begin with underscores will not be copied into the destination folder.
+This is useful for, say, building a menu that lists each component. `categories` is a list of all the categories found in the documentation **Nota Bene:** Filenames that begin with underscores will not be copied into the destination folder.